 Treats for individual student celebrations, such as a birthday, should be something that can be sent home in a backpack at the end of the day.
 It is recommended families send in small trinkets such as a pencil or eraser vs food items.
 If you choose to send in a food item it must be prepackaged and peanut free (see the suggestions list which can be found on our school webpage).
-Cupcakes, Cakes, pizza parties, and the like are not something we can manage during the instructional day and are not permitted due to district guidelines.

-Please refrain from having flowers, balloons, or other gifts delivered to the school for individual students.
+Refrain from having flowers, balloons, or other gifts delivered to the school for individual students, as they will not be delivered to the classroom.
 These items cause a distraction to the learning environment and become a safety issue during dismissal and bus transportation.
 We believe celebrations are important and have many here within the school however family visitors and celebrations are best suited for outside of the school environment.